topseed/topseed-videos/tut/labD/LabD.md

 - Optional: If you are curious how this "deciding" is done on the server, inspect
 <https://github.com/topseed/topseed/blob/master/webApp/util/Decider.js>  See isW() function ~ line 48.

-Node.js - which runs JavaScript on the server - allows us to use essentially the same code to obtain data from an API, both client- and server-side, depending on the request.
+Node.js - which runs JavaScript on the server - allows us to use essentially the same code to obtain data from an API, either client- and server-side, depending on the request.

-For Search Engine Optimization, you may aim to make at least the homepage AMP/HTML only.
+For Search Engine Optimization (SEO), you may aim to make at least the homepage AMP/HTML only.
 Links may lead to rich "Web" pages that have JavaScript and more functionality.

 ### 3 File Layout